Demmin

-Demmin ([dɛˈmiːn]) is a town in the Mecklenburgische Seenplatte district, Mecklenburg-Western Pomerania, Germany.
+Demmin ([dɛˈmiːn]) is a town in the Mecklenburgische Seenplatte district, Mecklenburg-Western Pomerania, in north-eastern Germany.
 It was the capital of the former district of Demmin.

 Geography

 Demmin lies on the West Pomeranian plain at the confluence of the rivers Peene, Tollense and Trebel.
-Lake Kummerow and the Bay of Stettin (Oderhaff) may be reached by boat on the Peene, Neubrandenburg via Altentreptow on by-roads and cycleways.
+Lake Kummerow and the Szczecin Lagoon may be reached by boat on the Peene, Neubrandenburg via Altentreptow on by-roads and cycleways.
 The area of the confluences of the Tollense and Trebel with the Peene are called the Three Streams Land (Dreistromland) for tourist purposes and borrowing from the ancient land of Zweistromland.

 North of Demmin is the Drosedow Forest and woods of Woldeforst (c.
 174 ha.).
 Here is also the Kronwald Nature Reserv (103 ha.).
 To the west on the left bank of the Peene is the woodland area of Devener Holz and, on the left bank, Vorwerk Switzerland (Vorwerker Schweiz).
 To the east of the town are the Sandberg Pines and, to the southeast, the Vorwerk Forest.